anders-wartoft/LogGenerator/README.md

 ### Read a file and send the output to a UDP listener

-`java -jar LogGenerator-with-dependencies.jar -i file -in file.txt -o udp -on localhost:514`
+`java -jar LogGenerator-with-dependencies.jar -i file -in file.txt -o udp -host localhost -port 514`

 ### Read a file, add a syslog header and send the output to the console
 This will add a syslog header to each line in the file before printing the line.